1. What happens if a competitor in Open Division makes Major Power factor but his bullet weight is below the 120 grain minimum?

 Yes.
 You can use any open sights.
-See Point 17.2 of Appendix D4 in the January 2012 Edition of the IPSC Handgun rulebook.
+See Point 17.2 of Appendix D4 in the IPSC Handgun rulebook.

 9. Can I apply paint or sight black to my pistol?

-You can only apply sight black.
-See Point 16.3 of Appendix D4 in the January 2012 Edition of the IPSC Handgun rulebook.
+Yes.
+See Point 16.3 of Appendix D4 in the IPSC Handgun rulebook.

 10. Am I allowed to cock my SA/DA pistol for the first shot in a course of fire?

 No. The first shot in a course of fire must be double action.
-See Point 15 of Appendix D4 in the January 2012 Edition of the IPSC Handgun rulebook for the exception.
+See Point 15 of Appendix D4 in the IPSC Handgun rulebook for the exception.

 11. How will the trigger pull be measured at a competition?

 The test will usually be conducted during the chronograph stage at a match.
-See Appendix E4 in the January 2012 Edition of the IPSC Handgun rulebook for details of the test.
+See Appendix E4 in the IPSC Handgun rulebook for details of the test.